yogawithivana/yogawithivana.github.com/source/index.markdown

 footer: true
 sidebar: false
 ---

-> Yoga is...?
 > Breathing the movement
 > Finding the silence
-> deep within
+> Deep within
+>

 <div class="columns">

-<p>Teaching yoga for me means inspiring and empowering, helping a student discover the inner grace and the calm strength within him/herself.
-I find it important to approach every student as unique as they are.
-I track students' progress and plan the classes carefully having in mind each student's specific needs and abilities and their pace of changing.</p>

-<p>Recently my main focus has been pregnancy yoga, please check the group class page for more info.
-I also have some hands-on experience in using yoga in weight management and management of various chronic health conditions and sport injuries, working with people with diabetes, cardiovascular disease, hypertension, respiratory and orthopedic problems.</p>
+<p>Teaching yoga from the heart in a relaxed and non-competitive atmosphere.</p>

+<p>Ivana is a warm and approachable yoga teacher with over 1000 hours of training from the Yoga Institute Santacruz in India and The Yoga Federation of Serbia.
+Her teaching is strongly influenced by anatomy and physiology, her passion for silence, movement and yoga of self-enquiry.</p>

+<p>Being trained in yoga therapy, she has had a chance to work with people with diabetes, cardiovascular disease, respiratory and orthopedic problems and teach pregnancy yoga - both antenatal and postnatal.
+She also has some hands-on experience in using yoga in weight management and recovery from sport injuries.</p>

 <p class="centeredimage"><img src="images/Siddhasana.jpg" alt="Siddhasana"></img></p>